Alabama EBT Deposit Schedule for 2025

 Request Expedited/Emergency SNAP

-Visit the ACES Self-Service Portal or call Food Assistance at 866-465-2285 and tell the screener you’re applying for “Expedited SNAP.”
-You will complete a short application and can select a phone interview if you lack transportation.
-Upload only your ID, address, and a rent or utility bill, as income proof can follow later.
+You can apply through the ACES Self-Service Portal or by calling Food Assistance at 866-465-2285.
+Tell the screener you are applying for “Expedited SNAP.”
+You will only need to upload proof of ID, address, and a rent or utility bill to get started.

-Answer your phone promptly for the interview.
-Once approved, the new amount must appear on your EBT card no later than the seventh calendar day after the date you filed.
+Answer your phone for the interview.
+Once approved, the new amount must appear on your EBT card no later than the seventh calendar day after you applied, regardless of the standard SNAP payment dates.

 Ask DHR to Rebudget Your Case

 Log into the ACES portal or phone your county office to submit an “interim change report.”
-ACES lets you upload documents and message your worker directly, while DHR staff can key the change over the phone.
-Follow up via the ACES message center or by phone until the new benefit shows.
-Increases are back-dated to the day you reported, which can add money back onto your card.
+ACES allows you to upload documents and message your worker directly.
+DHR staff can also key in the change for you over the phone.

-If you lack internet, dial 2-1-1 and say “food.”
-A live operator will text or read the same listings, tell you which sites need appointments, and flag any pantry with evening or drive-through hours.
+If you don’t have internet access, you can dial 2-1-1 and say “food.”
+A live operator will provide the same listings, let you know which sites require appointments, and flag any pantries with convenient evening or drive-through hours.

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cash back for SNAP-eligible items.
+The free Benny app helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+To get started, link your EBT card.
+After a purchase, scan your receipt with the app to receive cashback on SNAP-eligible items directly on your EBT card.

 SHARE

-In this guide, you'll find out when to expect your monthly Alabama EBT deposits and learn what to do if your payment is late.
+In this guide, you'll learn when to expect your benefits based on the SNAP payment dates and what to do if your deposit is late.

 Monthly EBT Deposit Schedule in Alabama